AnthonyMercadante/AircraftIdentificationAI/README.md

    ```

 2. **Create a Virtual Environment**
    - Navigate to the project directory and create a virtual environment.
-Replace `[env-name]` with your preferred name for the virtual environment.
    ```bash
    # For macOS and Linux:
    python3 -m venv venv